Available for everyone with one of these Passes: Networker, Executive, Startup Contest, Startup and Investor.

-First of all you need to know who you want to talk to.
-Your time is precious so don't waste it on bad decisions.
+First of all, you need to know who you want to talk to.
 Make a list, for example: investors from CEE, corporations, medtech startups.

-When you decide who you want to meet, a good practice is to do some research about that person.
-Check his/her profile on LinkedIn.
-Search for his/her articles and his/her video presentations.
+Once you’ve decided on who you want to meet, a good practice is to do some research on that person.
+Check their profile on LinkedIn.
+Search for their articles and video presentations.

 Send invitations but don't forget to personalise them!
-You are not picking those meetings randomly, are you?
-Remember to add there at least one sentence why you think it is worth to meet with you.
+Remember to add at least one sentence explaining why you think you and the person you’re inviting should meet.

 8. BUILDING TRUST